YuDDs-life/PythontoArduino/README.md

 Using Python to communicate with Arduino (Serial COM) Have to part:
   1. Python code
-  2. Code Arduino cho Uno
+  2. Code Arduino for Uno